De mère en mer: Lost in Translation

 Installation (2021)

-basswood, inkjet printed photographs and text on 18 sheets of BFK Rives paper, sea salt, glass, linen thread, 60 cm wide by 74 cm height and 2.4 m long.
+basswood, high-quality pigment inkjet printed photographs and text on 18 sheets of BFK Rives paper, sea salt, glass, linen thread, 60 cm wide by 74 cm height and 2.4 m long.

-The spectator is invited to touch the work and turn the pages of the never-ending story.
-In the folds of the eighteen sheets of paper are texts or images of bodies of water, including those of the St. Lawrence Seaway and lakes in Northeastern Ontario.
-A short personal story about a boat trip, impressions, recollections, the loss of a mother and those before her is told in French in the first-person singular and juxtaposed with its interpretation told in English in the third-person singular.
-The sentences read from one side of the table are reordered to tell the story in reverse from the opposite side, creating a sense of déjà vu, a cycle.
+The viewer is encouraged to turn the pages of the never-ending story, a reinterpretation of the one found in the pages of the small book de mère / de mer.
+In the folds of the eighteen sheets of paper are either texts or images of the St. Lawrence Seaway and lakes in Northeastern Ontario.
+A short personal story about journeys, impressions, recollections, the loss of a mother and those before her is told in French in the first-person singular and is juxtaposed with its interpretation told in English in the third-person singular.
+The sentences read from one side of the table are rearranged in reverse order to read the story from the opposite side, creating a cycle and evoking a sense of déjà vu.
 The sheets are sewn into a custom-built early Canadiana inspired table.
 At one end of the table is a drawer, traditionally used for cutlery, filled with sea salt.
 Upon turning the last page, a hole in the table, the size of a plate, is revealed with under-mounted rippled glass that casts a reflection, an impression of water.

 I would like to acknowledge funding support from the Ontario Arts Council and the Government of Ontario.